ValentinBischof/RealFuels-Stock/GameData/RealFuels-Stock/Bluedog_DB/readme.txt

 *Could possibly future proof for future BDB updates as well as provide a base for any mods engines based on real engines.

+An optional patch for TAC users with 24h days is avaiable.
+Consumption rates are divided by 4 as the supplies added by BDB TAC patches are based on 6h days

 -Rocket Belle

 P.S.